 In this energy science fair project, you will make biodiesel using several different types of oil.
 You should research different ways of making biodiesel and the best oils to use.
 The resources listed in the Bibliography, below, will help you get started.
 How do the properties of the oil affect the biodiesel?
 Experiment with the temperature at which you mix the components, as well as the time you allow the mixture to settle.
 Can you design an apparatus to efficiently filter the undesirable byproducts of the reaction?
 Remember, you'll also need to devise a way to compare the biodiesels you make.
 This area of science is garnering a lot of attention and research, and you can be a part of the excitement!

-Do you have specific questions about your science fair project or science fair, our team of volunteer scientists can help.
+Do you have specific questions about your science project?
+Our team of volunteer scientists can help.
 Our Experts won't do the work for you, but they will make suggestions, offer guidance, and help you troubleshoot.

 Soybeans, corn, grass, algae, vegetable oil: What do these things have in common?
 The answer is that they can be used to create biofuels, which are derived from plants or plant material.
 These sources are called biomass.
 The procedure for converting plants or vegetable oil into a biofuel is a chemical reaction that has many steps.
 The biofuel or biodiesel technology and product development manager is a professional who develops ways to convert the raw material into fuel and improve the types,…

-Chemical EngineerChemical engineers solve the problems that affect our everyday lives by applying the principles of chemistry.
+Chemical engineers solve the problems that affect our everyday lives by applying the principles of chemistry.
 If you enjoy working in a chemistry laboratory and are interested in developing useful products for people, then a career as a chemical engineer might be in your future.